ABOUT THE ARTIST

 Rosalind is a believer in using gifts and talents to benefit others.
 Her work annually raises large funds for nonprofits she supports.
 Teaching annually is a part of sharing her gifts as well as her personal growth.
-Rosalind began a foundation, "The Rosalind Cook Encouragement Award" which awards chosen public high school art teachers monies for art supplies and new projects in Tulsa, Oklahoma.
+Rosalind began "The Rosalind Cook Encouragement Award", a foundation which provides public school art teachers funds for art supplies and to purchase equipment for innovative art programs.

 Children, religious figures, peoples of varied cultures and races are prominent subjects of my bronze sculptures.
 The varieties of these subjects constantly challenge me as an artist.

 Often I build symbolism into a sculpture to enhance its meaning.
 For example, my children are almost always barefooted which symbolizes their unencumbered and innocent spirits.
 If the sculpture is commissioned for a specific business, church, or organization, the sculpture will reflect their particular mission statement in obvious content and in symbolism.